mrinterweb/ember-rails-template/README.md

 ember-rails-template
 ====================

 This template is an interactive configuration that will help get your rails application all set up for ember development with ember-rails.

-This is not your average Rails template.
-This thing will cook and serve you breakfast in bed.
+The template asks you questions about how you would like your application configured and then configures your application accordingly.

-I realized that getting a rails project fully configured with ember-rails was not quite as easy as I had hoped.
-That's why I made this handy dandy tool.
+I made this gem because I realized that getting a rails project fully configured with ember-rails was not quite as easy as I had hoped.
+There are more things to do, and this template is the quickest and easiest way to get everything else configured.

 Usage
 =====

     rake rails:template LOCATION=https://raw2.github.com/mrinterweb/ember-rails-template/master/ember-template.rb

-This has only been tested with modifying existing rails apps.

-Since the template prompts with questions about how you want to set up your app, it installs the highline gem first, and then exits.
-This means you need to run bundle install.
-Then, rerun the rake same task.

 Some of the stuff this template can do: